Premium Intraocular Lens

 How are intraocular lenses made?

-Optical biometry, keratometry, pachymetry, are techniques used to calculate eye length, corneal curvature, diameter and thickness, depth of the anterior chamber, and lens thickness.
+Optical biometry, keratometry, and pachymetry, are techniques used to calculate eye length, corneal curvature, diameter and thickness, depth of the anterior chamber, and lens thickness.
 Ultrasound devices are also used for measuring eye length in case of dense cataracts, but unlike the optical biometry, ultrasound requires contact with the eye.

 For more detailed analysis of corneal curvature, including the anterior and posterior surfaces, topography and tomography imaging systems create three-dimensional colour-coded maps of the cornea.
 To determine suitability for certain types of lenses, especially Multifocal Intraocular lenses, the alignment of the visual axis with the centre of the eye and pupil can provide specialised information.
 Dr Chiu routinely utilises these adjunctive techniques to achieve the best possible outcomes.